Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Results

-In summary, almost all the reviewed descriptions see cryptographic agility as related to something that facilitates cryptographic migration, as stated by Mehrez and Omri~\citer{Mehrez18CAProperties}.
-However, there are other aspects whose relatedness to cryptographic agility remains unclear within the literature.
-Those include whether cryptographic agility is also about protocols dynamically negotiating their used algorithms (something we deem more related to compatibility than agility), modular architecture of cryptography-related software, management practices for cryptography, or whether it is a purely abstract concept.
-Also the layer of abstraction is vastly different between the descriptions.
-In our three examples we assessed one as being too generic~\citer{Mehrez18CAProperties}, one too narrow~\citer{Ott19ResearchChallenges}, and one inconsistent in its level of abstraction~\citer{MacaulayCAinPractice}.
-Hence, an overly simple definition of cryptographic agility can not reflect the entirety of the literature.
-Additionally, we see such an attempt as both falling short of holistically grasping the concept of cryptographic agility and at the same time lacking clear cut borders of what is and what is explicitly not part of cryptographic agility.
+In summary, almost all the reviewed descriptions see cryptographic agility as related to something that facilitates cryptographic migration, as stated in particular by Mehrez and Omri~\citer{Mehrez18CAProperties}.
+However, the literature is in disagreement regarding the relation of cryptographic agility to other aspects.
+Those include whether cryptographic agility is also about protocols dynamically negotiating their used algorithms (something we deem more related to interoperability than agility, see Section~\ref{sec:results:rq3_relationships_of_cryptographic_agility}), modular architecture of cryptography-related software, management practices for cryptography, or whether it is a purely abstract concept.
+Also, the level of abstraction is vastly different between the descriptions.
+In our three examples we assessed one as being too generic~\citer{Mehrez18CAProperties}, one as too narrow~\citer{Ott19ResearchChallenges}, and one as inconsistent in its level of abstraction~\citer{MacaulayCAinPractice}.
+Hence, even though the content of many definitions resembles our canonical one in large parts, those simplified definitions of cryptographic agility do not reflect the entirety of the literature.
+Additionally, we see these attempts as both falling short of holistically grasping the concept of cryptographic agility and at the same time lacking clear-cut borders of what is and what is not explicitly part of cryptographic agility.